-Clarke, a Republican, was the representative for New York's 29th congressional district from 1873 to 1875.
+Clarke was the representative for New York’s 29th congressional district and was a Republican.
+He served from 1873 to 1875.

 From Dec 1863 to Mar 1875, Clarke missed 943 of 1,583 roll call votes, which is 59.6%.
 This is much worse than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1864-Mar 1865||171||89||52.0%||85th|